 The Trustees are responsible for the management of the risks faced by the charity.
 Risks are identified, assessed and controls established throughout the year.
-A formal review of the charity's risk management process is normally undertaken on an annual basis - in 2017 this began during the November Trust Directors' meeting but was completed in January 2018.
-The URC nationally is currently reviewing the risk management procedures for both itself and Synods, with the result that from late 2019 new procedures will be in place.
-For this reason, Synods were discouraged from carrying out a review as in the past.
+A formal review of the charity's risks was undertaken in 2019, and reported to the Trust Directors.
+The main change is the risk that there may be a very large shortfall on pensions.